hvpandya/sidewalk_detector/README.md

 where (3) outputs a point cloud which contains the subset of points from the point cloud output by the topic "/camera/depth/points” that are considered to be OUTSIDE the sidewalk

+#Install

+Clone the repository in your workspace and do catkin_make.

+To run the node:
+rosrun sidewalk_detector sidewalk_detector

 # Approach